Jean-Marc Furlan: Libourne

 After retirement, Furlan later opened a sport shop.
 He felt the need to share his football passion and did so by volunteering as a coach for his son's little league team.
 His aim was to develop the talent of young players.
 Due to financial difficulties, the club merged into Libourne/Saint-Seurin and started over in CFA 2 (fifth tier).

 Satisfied with the results of the Libourne youth team, Furlan was asked to manage the first-team squad from 1997 to 2004.
-This was a success; four seasons in a row, he guided Libourne to the round of 32 in the Coupe de France, eliminating Ligue 1 teams such as Olympique Lyonnais and FC Metz and making it to the quarter-finals.
+This was a success; four consecutive seasons, he guided Libourne to the round of 32 in the Coupe de France, eliminating Ligue 1 teams such as Olympique Lyonnais and FC Metz and making it to the quarter-finals.
 At the same time, Furlan achieved promotion from CFA 2 (fifth tier) to CFA (fourth tier) and then the National (third tier).

 During his time at Libourne-Saint Seurin, Furlan was widely credited with having overseen the progress of youngsters such as Matthieu Chalmé and Mathieu Valbuena.